eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Fellow Condorcetists, I come bearing a gift: I have permanently solved the Condorcet paradox.
 There is in fact a *perfect* voting system!
 It is called Approval voting, and it *is* indeed a Condorcet method.

-[For an actually serious argument on the fact that Approval is a practical Condorcet approximation, see this post.](../practicalapproval){:target="_blank"} However, I feel this is a fair argument that, in a practical sense, Approval is the "perfect" Condorcet method, so long as one is [aware of the fine print](#you-cannot-be-serious){:target="_blank"}.
+[For an actually serious argument on the fact that Approval is a practical Condorcet approximation, see this post.](../practicalapproval){:target="_blank"} However, the math I am about to present is *dead serious*, even if *I* am not.

+## Condorcet and His Paradox

 During the time of the French Revolution, a titan came up with an idea that changed the way we think about voting systems forever.
-This was the Marquis de Condorcet.
+This was Marie Jean Antoine Nicolas de Caritat, Marquis de Condorcet.
+While that is an *awesome* name, we will just call him Condorcet.

-Condorcet criticized contemporaries like Jean-Charles de Borda, whose positional-based voting system elects the candidate with the best average ranking.
-Condorcet claimed it could rob a majority from their preferred candidate, even when the expressed preferences clearly show that majority preference.

-Instead, Condorcet believed that we should always elect what we now call a *Condorcet winner*--a candidate who would defeat every other candidate in a one-on-one election.
+Condorcet believed that we should always elect what we now call a *Condorcet winner*--a candidate who would defeat every other candidate in a one-on-one election.
+This is often held as a *gold* standard for a voting system (by *cool* people, at least).

 But it is impractical to hold an election for every $\frac{n(n-1)}{2}$ pair of candidates, or to put all possible one-on-one matchups for all candidates on the ballot given to each voter.
 Take [the mayoral election in Portland from 2024](https://en.wikipedia.org/wiki/2024_Portland,_Oregon,_mayoral_election){:target="_blank"}, which had 19 candidates.
 That would require voters to consider $\frac{19 \cdot 18}{2} = 171$ different matchups just to elect a mayor.
 Would you vote for Candidate 1 or Candidate 2?
 Would you vote for Candidate 1 or Candidate 3? ...
 Would you vote for Candidate 18 or Candidate 19?
 That would be utterly *preposterous*.